 Salinas is home to the impressive Piedras del Collado mountain peaks (known locally, and rather jocularly, as las Tetas de Cayey due to their bosom-like appearance).
 There are several companies that offer rock climbing and hiking tours.
 Also located within the same nature reserve are two enormous promontories (nearly 2,800 feet above sea level), and a forest.

-The Albergue Olímpico is a must-see recreational center featuring 17 sports installations, an aviary, playgrounds, a botanical garden, and a water park with slides and wave pools.
-The facility is also home to the Puerto Rican Olympic Museum, which showcases the island's many accomplished Olympians.
+The Albergue Olímpico is a must-see recreational center featuring 17 sports installations, an aviary, playgrounds, a botanical garden, and a seasonal water park with slides and wave pools.
+The facility is also home to the Puerto Rican Olympic Museum, which showcases the Island's many accomplished Olympians.

 Feeling a need for speed?
 Visit the Salinas Speedway, where you can watch car races on four tracks: Acceleration, Circuit, Formula, and Go-Kart.
 The speedway is open to the public on Mondays, Wednesdays, and Saturdays at 5:00 p.m.

 Another popular spot is El Dorado, where you can taste fresh-caught fish with first-class service.
-Some of their most popular dishes include the mofongo or tostones de pana with lobster, conch cocktail, and shrimp asopao, as well as whole red snapper (deep-fried or grilled).
+Some of their most popular dishes include the mofongo or tostones de pana with lobster, conch cocktail, and shrimp asopao, as well as deep friend or grilled red snapper.